p/seriamp/README.md

 cannot be performed using other control methods (i.e. OEM remote control or front panel buttons/knobs) that I have employed in my home setup.

+### Setup Receivers

+Yamaha for some reason likes to change the IR codes for the setup button and menu navigation buttons rather frequently, and does not place the equivalent buttons on the front panel of their receivers.
+This means that in order to configure their receivers from year 2000 onward, you generally must have the correct remote for that receiver.
+The higher tier receivers in particular can be difficult to get those correct remotes for, since there may be relatively few units manufactured that use a particular set of remote codes.

+By sending the IR remote codes via Seriamp it is possible to configure all of these receivers without having the correct remote control.

 ### Remote Tone Controls

 Yamaha receivers do not provide tone control buttons on their remotes, at least